-Klondike Gold Corp. is a Vancouver-based resource exploration company listed on the TSX Venture Exchange under the symbol "KG" and the Frankfurt Stock Exchange under the symbol "LBDP".
+Klondike Gold Corp. is a Vancouver-based resource exploration company listed on the TSX Venture Exchange under the symbol "KG".
 The Company was incorporated on August 23, 1978, under the laws of the Province of British Columbia, Canada.
 The Company's head office is located at Suite 3123 - 595 Burrard Street, Vancouver, British Columbia, Canada, V7X 1J1, and the Company's registered and records office is located at Suite 2500 - 700 West Georgia St., Vancouver, British Columbia, V6Y 1B3.

 These unaudited condensed interim consolidated financial statements have been prepared on the basis of a going concern, which assumes that the Company will realize its assets and discharge its liabilities in the normal course of business.
-As at May 31, 2020, the Company had working capital of \$944,675 (February 29, 2020: \$134,689) and cash and cash equivalents of \$1,014,125 (February 29, 2020: \$133,949).
-For the three months ended May 31, 2020, the Company reported net income of \$272,963, and an accumulated deficit of \$60,528,526 at that date.
-In April 2020, the Company closed a nonbrokered private placement for total gross proceeds of \$1,222,487 (Note 10(b)).
-The Company expects it will need to raise additional funds within the next twelve months in order to undertake its currently planned programs for the next year.
+As at May 31, 2021, the Company had working capital of \$2,308,834 (February 28, 2021: \$2,698,521) and cash of \$2,378,011 (February 28, 2021: \$2,853,355).
+For the three months ended May 31, 2021, the Company reported loss of \$273,126, and an accumulated deficit of \$62,390,935 at that date.
 Although the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms that are acceptable to the Company.
 The material uncertainty of the Company's success in raising additional capital funding casts significant doubt on the Company's ability to continue as a going concern.
 These unaudited condensed interim consolidated financial statements do not reflect the adjustments to the carrying values of assets and liabilities and the reported expenses and statement of financial position classifications that would be necessary if the Company were unable to realize its assets and settle its liabilities as a going concern in the normal course of operations for the foreseeable future.
 These adjustments could be material.